-Lucas has worked at Los Alamos National Laboratory since 2005, with the exception of the three-year span from 2012-2015 while completing his doctoral studies, where his area of expertise is in dimensional metrology and precision manufacturing related to non-nuclear and nuclear manufacturing programs associated with the laboratory’s mission critical work.
+Lucas has worked at Los Alamos National Laboratory since 2005, with the exceptions of a three-year span from 2012-2015 while completing his doctoral studies, and a two-year span from 2018-2020 while working at Lawrence Livermore National Laboratory.
+Lucas’s area of expertise is in dimensional metrology and precision manufacturing related to non-nuclear and nuclear manufacturing programs, as well as system engineering of weapons systems, associated within the laboratory’s mission critical work.
 During his doctoral studies, Lucas’s research focused on developing novel measuring instruments and methodologies for large-scale, industrial components.
 His real contribution to the field was implementing integrated measurement methodologies using robust numerical algorithms and novel machine design principles for creating a unique measuring system, hardware and software, for large-scale components.
-Lucas’s expertise is in precision engineering, specifically precision metrology and manufacturing, where he has taken an interest in dimensional metrology applications such as, non-contact metrology and optical metrology and precision manufacturing applications such as, 5-axis machining and machining dynamics.
-Lucas has recently become very interested in additive manufacturing (AM) with an interest in understanding the build or “layering” process and how those build errors effect the mechanical properties of the part and minimization of post-process machining.
+In the realm of precision engineering, Lucas’s interest is specifically in precision metrology and manufacturing, where his concentration has been in dimensional metrology applications such as, non-contact metrology and optical metrology and precision manufacturing applications such as, 5-axis machining and machining dynamics.
+Lucas has recently become fascinated in additive manufacturing (AM) with an intent to understand the build or “layering” process and how those build errors effect the mechanical properties of the part and minimization of post-process machining.

-Lucas has published a handful of conference proceedings in highly-regarded publications such Coordinate Measurement Society and The American Society for Precision Engineering and has a patent pending for work done during his doctoral studies.
-Lucas is also a current Vice-Chair of the Technical Leadership Committee for Precision Manufacturing for the American Society for Precision Engineering.
+Lucas has published a several of conference proceedings in highly-regarded publications such Coordinate Measurement Society and The American Society for Precision Engineering and has a patent pending for work done during his doctoral studies.
+Lucas is, 2016-2018, the former Vice-Chair of the Technical Leadership Committee for Precision Manufacturing for the American Society for Precision Engineering.